blackadar/MissionControl/README.md

 `Ryan Lawton` lawtonr2@wit.edu

 # Comments
 1. I would like to see the breakdown of the description by breaking it down to What?
 Why? and How?
+(COMPLETE)
 2. Need to be more specific on the deliverables.
 E.g., What does Hub Package do?
 What are the Hub Package features?
+(COMPLETE)
-3. Adjust the plan to fit in 5 weeks schedule including presentation and wrap-up
+3. Adjust the plan to fit in 5 weeks schedule including presentation and wrap-up (COMPLETE)